DShirk/mb-docs/docs/Specifications/intro.md

 The scope described in this current specification should be limited to the core features needed to create a minimum viable product.
 This MVP can be used to provide more immediate value while also gathering data and feedback that can be applied to improve future iterations.

+Our MVP should be the smallest set of features that will provide value for the firm when shipped.
+The scope described in this current specification should remain limited to the features

 ### What Initiatives are needed for our MVP?

 :::note